Frequently Asked Questions About Orthodontic Care

 Do you treat adult patients?

 Yes, we see many adult patients.
-In fact, 1 in 4 orthodontic patients are adults, according to the American Association of Orthodontics.
+In fact, 1 in 4 orthodontic patients are adults, according to the American Association of Orthodontists.
 Thanks to newer cosmetic options, adult treatments are now more comfortable and convenient than ever.

 What distinguishes an orthodontist from a dentist?